On Quantile Randomized Kaczmarz for Linear Systems with Time-Varying Noise and Corruption: Introduction

 The notation $\|\vv\|$ denotes the Euclidean norm of a vector $\vv$.
 All other $p$-norms of vectors $\vv$ are denoted with subscript, $\|\vv\|_p$.

-For a matrix $A$, we denote its operator ($L_2 \to L_2$) norm by $\|A\| = \sup_{\vx \in S^{n-1}} \|A\vx\|$ and its Frobenious (or Hilbert-Schmidt) norm by $\|A\|_F =\sqrt{\trace(A^\top A)}$.
+For a matrix $A$, we denote its operator norm by $\|A\| = \sup_{\vx \in S^{n-1}} \|A\vx\|$ and its Frobenious (or Hilbert-Schmidt) norm by $\|A\|_F =\sqrt{\trace(A^\top A)}$.
 Throughout, we denote by $\sigmin{A}$ and $\sigma_{\max}(A)$ the smallest and largest singular values of the matrix $A$ (that is, eigenvalues of the matrix $\sqrt{A^\top A}$).
 Moreover, we always assume that the matrix $A$ has full column rank, so that $\sigma_{\min}(A) > 0$.

 Our convergence analyses involve several random variables; the random sample of index in the $k$th iteration, $i_k$, and in some cases, the random noise introduced into the system measurements in the $k$th iteration, $\vn^{(k)}$.
+In particular, the algorithms will make use of the uniform distribution, $\text{Unif}(\cdot)$.
+For a finite multi-set $S$, we have $\text{Unif}(S)$ denote the uniform distibution over the elements of $S$; that is, $s \in S$ is sampled with probability $1/|S|$.

 We will be interested in $\expect{\|\vx^{(k+1)} - \vx^*\|^2}{i_k}$ which is the expectation of the squared error of $\vx^{(k+1)}$ with respect to the sampled index in the $k$th iteration, $i_k$, where the sampling is according to the distribution in context, i.e., the Kaczmarz sampling distribution.